DEVTecnologia/fluent-plugin-simple-to-hash/README.md

-# Fluent::Plugin::Simple Value to Object
+# Fluent::Plugin::Simple Value to Hash

 Fluent plugin for converting simple value variables to hash to be usable to others plugins